-a Energy Efficiency Ratio

 Data Collection and Metering

 Detailed M&V activities were conducted at a sample of 92 program participant sites selected using the aforementioned methods.
 The research goals of this study aligned themselves with a clearly defined set of on-site activities.
 Determining demand savings during the coincident peak demand period necessitated equipment monitoring throughout the summer.
 Savings load shape development required continuous equipment monitoring over a period including both summer and shoulder months.
 Lastly, characterizing equipment required collection of nameplate information, performance test data, and contextual data.
 The overlapping requirements of the three primary research goals allowed for the development of a streamlined on-site approach that simultaneously addressed the needs of each study objective.
 The on-site activities implemented for this project were divided into distinct two components: equipment characteristics data collection and HVAC unit monitoring.